Newcastle upon Tyne

 Frequently Asked Questions

-How much Section 106 money has Newcastle upon Tyne collected?
+How much unspent Section 106 money does Newcastle upon Tyne hold?

 Does Newcastle upon Tyne charge CIL?